• Home

 I generally see families to talk about bankruptcy when things have gotten so out of balance that better budgeting won’t fix the problem.

-So, let’s take a tour of the cost of living so you can stay in balance, and we’ll never meet face to face in my law office.
+So, let’s take a tour of living expenses so you can stay in balance, and we’ll never meet face to face in my law office.

 What daily living costs